guimattiello/MoLeWe/README.md

 ### Survey with practitioners

-We designed two surveys to validate the effort results collected about the model extensions and test concretization.
+We designed two surveys to assess the effort results collected about the model extensions and test concretization.
 Both surveys are available in the following links:

 - *https://forms.gle/HZdfGuXJRJGvNZMX8*
 - *https://forms.gle/kGPMLsSUU7ZtTini8*